Having more fun than a human being should be allowed to have.

 I said, it's all improv.

-I don't even know when the program starts when I'm really gonna start with a start.
+I don't even know when the program starts, what I'm really going to start with.

 And they can't comprehend it.